polkadot-js/polkadot-js.github.io/index.md

 ## {.contributing}

+This is a community effort to trial tooling while the network is being developed.
 Contributions are welcome.
-Fee free to use the tools and libraries, log issues as you find them or create pull requests for your bug-bears or features.
+Feel free to use the tools and libraries, log issues as you find them or create pull requests for your bug-bears or features.

 To get started, take a look at [@polkadot/dev](https://github.com/polkadot-js/dev#readme) which contains the guidelines and styles in addition to the [overall @polkadot project board](https://github.com/orgs/polkadot-js/projects/1) where we track all the issues across the different repositories.